fossunited/the-joy-of-programming/the-joy-of-programming/drawing-shapes-jp/lines-and-polygons-jp.md

 ## Polygon

-As you could have seen in the previous example, it is get cumbersome to draw polygons using just lines.
+As you could have seen in the previous example, it is getting cumbersome to draw polygons using just lines.
 The `polygon` function is a better way to create polygons.